Languages.Org.Au - Indigenous languages

 Reference

 Online sources to look up words and phrases – a quick option is to run a Google search with the required expression in English followed by the words "in [name of Indigenous language]", eg tree in Ngunnawal or tree in Ngunawal, then select from sources (some of which also provide an audio version of the Indigenous language) such as the those below (listed here alphabetically).
 See also the notes above, eg for the R.H.
-Matthews work.
+Matthews work.- Dictionaries – The In 2010, Australian Society for Indigenous Languages (AuSIL) is making dictionaries in Aboriginal languages available on the web with the aim of documenting and preserving Australian languagess.

 Last updated